handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

 ### Common editor properties

-All the undermentioned properties are available in editor instance through `this` object (e.g. `this.instance`).
+All the undermentioned properties are available in editor instance through `this` object (e.g., `this.instance`).

  Property | Type        | Description
 ----------|-------------|-------------